 In fact, a Japanese study from 2012 found genuine benefits to looking at cute pictures.
 Participants performed better at several types of tasks involving focus and motivation after looking at novel baby animal pictures.
 If a little cuteness in your life helps you feel better, it’s probably a good thing.

-One creator tapping the cuteness market is Francesca Timbers, who creates these wonderful temporary tattoos and enamel pins.
+One creator tapping the cuteness market is Francesca Timbers, who creates wonderful temporary tattoos and enamel pins.

 Timbers is a psychology student who coped with depression and suicidality after a being diagnosed with a serious health issue in her final year at the University of London.
 She describes the situation on her Etsy page: